backstage/backstage/.changeset/wet-crabs-guess.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Start using the `isDatabaseConflictError` helper from the `backend-plugin-api` package in order to avoid dependency with the soon to deprecate `backend-common` package.
+Start using the `isDatabaseConflictError` helper from the `@backstage/backend-plugin-api` package in order to avoid dependency with the soon to deprecate `@backstage/backend-common` package.